ilyasergey/YSC2229/_sources/week-11-bst.rst.txt

 properties for the modified tree after the deletion of ``z``:

 * The tree still satisfies the BST invariant;
-* It has the same number of elements;
+* It has the previous number of elements minus one;
 * All elements from the modified tree plus the deleted one are the elements of the old tree.

 These checks can be automatically performed by the following function, parameterised by the size of the tree::